rabbitmq/rabbitmq-website/site/monitoring.md

  * Memory allocation and usage stats
  * Top processes by CPU (reductions) and memory usage
  * Network link stats
- * Detailed process information, including network activity
+ * Detailed process information such as basic TCP socket stats

 and more, in an interactive [ncurses](https://en.wikipedia.org/wiki/Ncurses)-like command line interface with periodic updates.